Mesh shaders

 float gl_CullDistance[];

-}layout (max_vertices = number, max_primitives = number) out; This sets the size of the gl_PrimitiveTriangleIndicesEXT and gl_MeshVerticesEXT arrays.
+This sets the size of the gl_PrimitiveTriangleIndicesEXT and gl_MeshVerticesEXT arrays.

 Creating meshlets

-I am going to stick with Nvidia's recommendation.
+I am going to use Nvidia's recommendation.

 Here is an example on how to generate meshlets using mesh optimizer.
+The cone_weight is for backface culling which I wont discuses but you can find resource here.

 // Magic values explained below